People's renewed appreciation of the outdoors has brought a significant boost in outdoor furniture sales.

 On the left side of the product page, customers can spin and zoom in on the product, and on the right, they can choose different fire glass options.

-Yardbird works directly with all of its fabric, foam, metal, zipper, and wicker suppliers, thus transforming the outdoor furniture industry.
+Yardbird is a DTC brand known for its quality and impeccable outdoor furniture.
+It works directly with all of its fabric, foam, metal, zipper, and wicker suppliers, thus transforming the outdoor furniture industry.